(A version of this article originally appeared in Fast Company in 2021.)

-Honestly, it’s hard not to think about goals these days; every time I log on to social media to escape, I’m bombarded by friends and peers broadcasting their latest achievements.
-Back when we traveled freely (Remember those days?), one third of millennials confessed that the primary motivation for documenting vacation photos was to make friends and family jealous.
-Of course, we have goals and aspirations on the brain – it’s being shoved in our faces constantly.
+Every time I log on to social media, I’m bombarded by friends and peers broadcasting their latest achievements.
+One third of millennials confessed that the primary motivation for documenting vacation photos was to make friends and family jealous.
+Of course we have goals and aspirations on the brain—they're being shoved in our faces constantly.

 This Is Your Brain On Goals

 Science and history would suggest we’ve been conditioned to crave self-actualization.
 But if you’re reading this article, chances are that you welcome this conditioning and still have aspirations and dreams you want to pursue.
-So here are a few things to keep in mind as you feed your ambitions.
+Here are a few things to keep in mind as you feed your ambitions.

 Keep up the momentum with one or more of these next steps: